Simple VAT guide for Shopify dropshipping stores

 Dropshipping is a type of sale where the seller doesn’t hold the products it sells in stock.
 Instead, the seller purchases stock as and when needed from a third party (a supplier) to fulfil orders.

-This is different to the standard retail model because the seller doesn’t own the stock – they act as the middle man.
+This is different from the standard retail model because the seller doesn’t own the stock—they act as the middle man.

 Dropshipping became a popular entry point to ecommerce during the pandemic, but new businesses need to familiarize themselves with any rules surrounding VAT to avoid running into trouble with their local tax authority.